 5. Do your due diligence.

 As part of the buying process, you need to do as much research on the business as possible to ensure you don’t run into any costly surprises after you close the deal.
-This process is called due diligence, and it’s a chance to dig deeper into the company’s legal records, financials, tax records and operations before you commit to the purchase.
-Some of the areas you need to look at include:
+This process is called due diligence, and it’s a chance to dig deeper into the company’s legal records, tax records, financials and operations before you commit to the purchase.

 • Licenses and permits.
 Check with government agencies to see what kinds of licenses and permits the business needs and whether they are in good standing.

 • Bank records and tax records.
-Get copies of the business’s recent bank statements and income, property, employment, excise and sales tax returns.
+Get copies of recent bank statements and income, property, employment, excise and sales tax returns.
 Check to see whether the financial statements or projections provided by the seller match banking activity and amounts reported on tax returns.
 Make sure there aren’t any tax liens on the business.

 • Zoning and environmental regulations.
 If the business has a physical location, make sure it complies with any environmental requirements and zoning laws.

 • Status of inventory, equipment and other physical assets.
-Review lease and loan agreements to ensure that the business actually owns all of the assets it claims to own, those assets are appropriately valued, and there aren’t any undisclosed liabilities attached to those assets.
+Review lease and loan agreements to ensure that the business actually owns all of the assets it claims to own, those assets are appropriately valued and there aren’t any undisclosed liabilities attached to those assets.

 • Contracts.
 Review any crucial business contracts to see how they’ll impact the business.
 For example, if business profits depend on a large customer or vendor contract, is that contract transferable to a new business owner?
 If there’s a lease for the business premises, make sure the lease terms will stay the same.
-You may also want to have the seller sign an agreement not to open up a competing business or go to work for a competitor.
+You may also want to have the seller sign an agreement not to open up a competing business or work for a competitor.

 • Legal issues.
 Look into any threatened or pending litigation involving the business or current business owner.